June 07, 2019

 If you have several slow drains, there may be a problem deeper in your home’s system of drain and vent lines, in your main sewer line, or in your septic system.

 Broken or backed up sewer or drain lines can badly damage your home with anything from flooding to foundation problems.
 It’s unlikely to be something you can fix yourself, and you definitely don’t want to delay.
-Call in a plumber promptly to diagnose the problem.
+Call a plumber promptly to diagnose the problem.

 Your home has a network of drain pipes leading from each drain to the main sewer line.
-All of the materials that cause single slow drains can work their way into the drain pipes and cause similar constrictions and blockages that impact many drains.
+All the materials that cause single slow drains can work their way into the drain pipes and cause similar constrictions and blockages that impact many drains.

 In homes with hard water and galvanized steel drain pipes (used in home construction until the mid-1970s), limescale can build up inside drain pipes, gradually restricting flow.

 Vent pipes maintain neutral air pressure in your drain pipe system.
 As water flows down drain pipes, it compresses air ahead of it and creates a partial vacuum behind it.
 Vent pipes allow fresh air to flow in from outside, filling the vacuum and equalizing air pressure.
 Without this free air flow, the unequal air pressure will slow down drainage and can cause more serious problems too.

 During our Denver winters, heavy snowfall can obstruct vent pipes.
 Bird nests in the spring and leaves in the fall can also block airflow.
 Inside the house, vent pipes connect to drain pipes where they can be obstructed by the same materials blocking your drains.

 All of your home’s drain pipes transfer wastewater to your home’s main sewer line, which carries it to your public sewer system or septic tank.
 Everything that goes down any household drain passes through the main sewer line.
 So, all the potential problems mentioned above can also clog your main sewer line.